 By Eshat Firat

-Al-Aqsa Mosque is the third holiest site in Islam after the holy cities of Mecca and Medina.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+Musicians such as Roger Waters and Elvis Costello have also canceled shows in Israel in support of the campaign.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.